CyrilPeponnet/Unify/Example.md

 ## Push to stop / undeploy your application

 If you want to stop / undeploy your application.
-Just add the following to the `ci.ini` file.
+Just add the following to the `wireline.ini` file.

 ```
-➜  test git:(master) echo DEPLOY=N > ci.ini
+➜  test git:(master) echo DEPLOY=N > wireline.ini
 ```

 Then commit